Repair in the Schools and Educational Non-Profits

 Maker programs are being established in more and more schools.
 Repair’s problem-solving, materials exploration, design orientation, and systems thinking align exquisitely with Maker curricula, structures and objectives.

 In 2019 a collaboration was established among Maker Ed, Agency by Design Oakland and The Culture of Repair Project.
-A group of educators with long experience in school Maker programs will explore whether and how Repair might be productively integrated into Maker-Centered Learning.
+A group of educators with long experience in school Maker programs is exploring whether and how Repair might be productively integrated into Maker-Centered Learning.
+Tools and strategies are already being taken into the classroom and disseminated to other Maker educators.
 This work holds extraordinary promise and we’re delighted to be a part of it.
 Details are here.

 Click for details on: